Where in the world are nic pouches allowed?

 The UK treats them as consumer goods and they can be sold pretty much anywhere.
 Although, they are age restricted because they contain nicotine[3].

-This year, Belgium announced a total ban on nicotine pouches by royal decree[4].
+- Belgium announced a total ban on nicotine pouches in 2023, by royal decree[4].

 North America